jfly/dotfiles/README.md

 - Install [hcchu/volnoti](https://github.com/hcchu/volnoti#new-options-in-this-fork) from github. [volnoti](https://aur.archlinux.org/packages/volnoti) doesn't have the features needed for volnoti-brightness.
 - Install [volnoti-brightness](https://aur.archlinux.org/packages/volnoti-brightness-git/) from the AUR
     - This has a missing dependency on [bs](https://www.archlinux.org/packages/extra/i686/bc/)
+    - This has a missing dependency on bc.

 ## Fonts